KiNoYo/rotation-builder/Readme.md

 ## TODO

-- [x] Hide Rotations Builders icons on dead targets
+- [x] Hide Rotation Builder icons on dead targets
 - [x] Fix trinkets management
-- [ ] Add back the bindings
+- [ ] Add back the keybindings
 - [ ] Update to the 7.2.5 version of WoW
-- [ ] Fix bug forbidding us to delete the content of the icon input field of a spell
+- [ ] Fix bug preventing us fron deleting the content of the icon input field of a spell